madmachinations/home-assistant-alexa-shopping-list/README.md

 https://hub.docker.com/r/madmachinations/ha-alexa-shopping-list-sync

+**When you run the container, make sure you mount a local directory into the container's `/config` path.
+This is where configuration and session data will be persisted.**

 These have been built for x86_64 and arm64 environments, so should run fine on most rigs.

 However I'm not sure about older raspberry pi's and such.